ONCHI Kôshirô (1891-1955)

 Onchi was raised and educated within an aristocratic family, the son of a high-ranking official of the Imperial Court who was a painter, calligrapher, and scholar of Chinese studies.
 Later, Onchi attended a Japanese-German middle school in preparation for a career in medicine.
 His knowledge of German provided him with more direct access to early 20th-century Western art.
 Onchi identified such painters and printmakers as Wassily Kandinsky and Edvard Munch, among others, as important early influences.
 Cezanne was also significant, most obviously in Onchi's lesser known oil painting, which he virtually abandoned circa 1924.
 Among Japanese influences, the artist Takehisa Yumeiji (1884-1934) was particularly important in the earliest years of Onchi's career, and in the non-visual arts, the poets Kitahara Hakashu (1885-1942) and Hagiwara Sakutarô (1886-1942), and the musician-composer Yamada Kôsaku (Kôsçak, 1886-1965).

-Although enrolled in the Tokyo School of Fine Arts in 1910 and engaged in Western-style oil painting and sculpture, he quickly rebelled against the dry academic philosophy he encountered there and dropped out after only four months into his second year.
+While enrolled in the Tokyo School of Fine Arts (Tokyo Bijutsu Gakko) in 1910 and engaged in Western-style oil painting and sculpture, he quickly rebelled against the dry academic philosophy he encountered there and dropped out after only four months into his second year.
 His first professional work came in 1911 as a book illustrator and designer, encouraged and assisted by Takehisa Yumeiji.
-By 1914 Onchi had begun publishing both figurative and abstract prints in the poetry and print magazine Tsukuhae ("Reflection of the Moon").

 Onchi employed a varied and sophisticated approach to design, exploring figurative, abstract, and symbolic imagery through traditional and experimental techniques, both Japanese and Western.
 He was an excellent draftsman in the realistic manner.
 For example, see his celebrated portrait of the poet Hagiwara Sakutarô* illustrated below.
 However, his explorations into abstract composition must stand as seminal in the development of the sôsaku hanga movement.
 He not only used woodblocks to print his images, but also incorporated diverse, unconventional materials, such as fabrics, string, paper blocks, fish fins, and leaves.